 Two words – Gerard Butler.
-In this intense, gritty and fearless drama which looks like yet another heist and hostage story, it rather turns out to be a big game-changer in its sub-genre of movies.
-Although ‘Den of Thieves’ did not receive the critical acclaim that it may have deserved, the audiences received the movie with open hands, thus leading to its immense box office success, grossing more than double of the movie’s budget.
-Although there are no sex scenes in the movie, we see a lot of strippers and prostitutes and there are scenes of strip clubs et al, not to mention the fast-paced and crude action sequences which might have upped its rating to be branded as an adult film.
-‘Den of Thieves’ is intense, gruesome yet utterly satisfying by the end and in my opinion, unmissable.
+In this intense, gritty, and fearless drama which looks like yet another heist and hostage story, it rather turns out to be a big game-changer in its sub-genre of movies.
+Although ‘Den of Thieves’ did not receive the critical acclaim that it may have deserved, the audiences received the movie with open hands, thus leading to its immense box office success, grossing more than double the movie’s budget.
+Although there are no sex scenes in the movie, we see a lot of strippers and sex workers, and there are scenes of strip clubs, not to mention the fast-paced and crude action sequences which might have landed it the tag of an adult film.
+‘Den of Thieves’ is intense, gruesome, yet utterly satisfying by the end and, in my opinion, unmissable.

 Read More: Richest Actors of the World

 Denzel Washington reprises the role of Robert McCall in this sequel of ‘The Equalizer,’ an ex-Marine who is avenging the death of one of his friends.
 Presently working as a cabbie, the former spy lives a normal, mundane life when he’s pulled into the murder of his friend Susan who was a DIA operative.
 Notwithstanding the sight of her death, McCall tries to dig deeper to get to her assailants.
 ‘The Equalizer 2’ features a score of bad guys beaten up to pulp, broken bones, bloodshed, sexual assaults, and profanity – enough to render it an “R” rating.
 As far as the critics were concerned, the movie received mixed reviews, with a few praising it for the strong protagonist and a good premise as opposed to a few others who criticized it for being “more of the same.”
 I’d watch it only for Denzel Washington.
 Would you?

 8. Sicario: Day of the Soldado